VermeilChan/MetalSlugFontReborn/README.md

 _GUI: Graphical User Interface_<br>
 _CLI: Command Line Interface_

-**Note:** The GUI version of MetalSlugFontReborn requires Windows 11 or 10, while the CLI version is compatible with 8.1 or later.

 ## Preview Fonts

-See different font examples [EXAMPLE.md](Documentation/EXAMPLE.md).
+See examples of the images generated [here](Documentation/EXAMPLE.md).

 ## MetalSlugFontReborn Guide

-To install and use MetalSlugFontReborn, refer to the documentation in [SELECT.md](Documentation/SELECT.md)
+To install and use MetalSlugFontReborn, refer to the documentation in [here](Documentation/SELECT.md)

 ## How to Contribute